Pterostylis actites: Distribution and habitat

 Pterostylis actites is restricted to south-western Western Australia, occurring along the coast between Perth and Israelite Bay.
 It is common within this range, which includes a number of reserves and national parks.
 It can often be found within metres of the beach, growing on stabilised coastal dunes and in near-coastal heath and woodlands.

 Taxonomy and naming

-Diplodium actites was first formally described in 2019 by David L. Jones and Christopher J. French based on a type specimen collected in 2000 from Nornalup, Western Australia.
-The specific epithet was derived from the Greek word aktites, meaning 'shore dweller', as this species was noted for growing close to the sea.
-In 2020, Jones and French transferred the species to the genus Pterostylis as P. actites in a later edition of Australian Orchid Review.
+Diplodium actites was described in 2019 by David L. Jones and Christopher J. French based on a type specimen collected in 2000 from Nornalup, Western Australia.
+The specific epithet actites is derived from the Greek word aktites, meaning "shore dweller", as this species was noted for growing close to the sea.
+In 2020, Jones and French transferred this species to the genus Pterostylis.
 Texts published before 2019 often used a variation of the name Pterostylis sp.
 Coastal clubbed sepals to refer to this species, alluding to its coastal distribution and thick lateral sepals.

 Conservation status

-Pterostylis actites is listed as 'not threatened' by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.
+Pterostylis actites is listed as not threatened by the Government of Western Australia Department of Biodiversity, Conservation and Attractions.